Destructor-Ben/destructor-ben.github.io/README.md

 # Destructor_Ben's Website

-Personal website for various uses. [https://destructor-ben.github.io](Visit it) to find out what I'm using it for.
+Personal website for various uses.
+[Visit it](https://destructor-ben.github.io) to find out what I'm using it for.